deep-diver/keras-sd-serving/README.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

-This is written based on the **Inpainting with Custom Handler** notebook.
-This notebook shows how to deploy Diffusion Model(inpainting task) into Hugging Face Endpoint while keeping other parts remained as is to demonstrate the flexibility.
+This method shows how to inpaint a given image with a given text prompt by interacting with three parts of Stable Diffusion.
+The architecture is bacisally same to **3.
+One Endpoint with Two APIs on local for txt2img (w/ 🤗 Endpoint)**.
+However, it significantly demonstrate the flexibility or replacing **only** `diffusion model` with other specialized one. `text encoder` and `decoder` remains the same as is while the basic `diffusion model` for txt2img is only replaced with specialied one for inpainting task.

 <details><summary>details</summary>
 <p>